The Muscovy duck is an unmistakable sight with its bright red caruncles.

 The ducklings will stay close by Mama for 10-12 weeks to keep warm and safe.
-During this time they will be learning all the skills needed to survive.
-At 12 weeks the ducklings will be a good sized bird although not yet adults.
+During this time, they will be learning all the skills needed to survive.
+At 12 weeks, the ducklings will be good-sized birds, although not yet adults.

 Why Do People Keep Muscovies?

 The Muscovy has been raised for eggs and meat for a few hundred years now.

 It has the highest meat yield of any duck.
 The meat is 98% fat-free, is much less greasy than other ducks, and there is approximately 50% more breast meat than a standard duck.
 It also has fewer calories and fat than a turkey pound for pound.